hphelion/documentation/devplatform/helion/admin/best-practices/index.html.md

 ### Importing the server data {#importing-the-server-data}

 To import Application Lifecycle Service data, transfer the exported .tgz file to the target VM or note the hostname of the old VM / Core node.

-**Note**
+**Before you Begin**

-Before importing data to a new microcloud or cluster, make sure you have completed first-user (admin) setup in the Application Lifecycle Service Web UI and accepted the terms and conditions.
+Before importing data to a new micro-cloud or cluster:

+- Make sure you have completed first-user (admin) setup in the Application Lifecycle Service Horizon console and accepted the terms and conditions.
-**Note**

-All roles in the new cluster should be started prior to proceeding with import.
-If you would like all services to be imported, their corresponding roles must be enabled (see also [*Importing Apps using RabbitMQ 2.4*](/als/v1/admin/reference/known-issues/#known-issues-rabbit-import)).
+- Ensure that all services you intend to use are enabled.
+(In previous versions of ALS, different services are disabled by default.)
+- Ensure that all roles required by any services are enabled and running.

+**Import the Data**

-Login to the Application Lifecycle Service VM (or Core node) and run `kato data import` with the relevant options.
+Log in to the Application Lifecycle Service VM (or Core node) and run `kato data import` with the appropriate options.
 For example, to import all data into a new cluster from a .tgz file:

     kato data import --cluster helion-export-xxxxxxxxxx.tgz

 To import data from a running Application Lifecycle Service system instead, specify the hostname of the old Core node:

     kato data import --cluster helion-host.example.com